squ1rrel-ctf/squ1rrel.dev/_posts/2022-11-13-buckeye-stackduck.md

 author: ZeroDayTea
 ---

-I love ducks so I was a little saddened to see that this duck was a canary in disguise.
+I love ducks, so I was a little saddened to see that this duck was a canary in disguise.
 Still a birb though!

 ## Problem Description
 <img src="/assets/buckeye/ZeroDayTea/stackduck.png" alt="CTF challenge duck meme" style="width: 400px"/>